 How much influence does your own personal taste influence your decisions in judging a design award?

-After judging more than 20 design awards in the world I try to avoid judging from a personal perspective but as design is not a measurable phenomenon in some cases it is hard to keep personal taste away.
+After judging more than 20 design awards in the world, I try to avoid judging from a personal perspective but as the design is not a measurable phenomenon, in some cases, it is hard to keep personal taste away.

 What advice would you give to future entrants?

-A good design is an original design, and an original design comes from your own characteristics and your own personality which is purely unique.
-So, what you have to do to win is explore yourself and to be yourself as a designer.
+A good design is an original design, and an original design comes from your own characteristics and your own personality, which is purely unique.
+So, what you have to do to win is explore yourself and be yourself as a designer.

 What did you learn from this experience, and is there anything that you learned that you will take back to your respective business?